hugojosefson/lab-getusermedia/README.md

 bower install
 ```

-You will probably need to run a local web server:
+You will probably need to run a local web server to get access to the camera:

 ```
 npm install http-server